 Practices also face some indirect EHR implementation costs, and they’re far from trivial.
 Budgeting for these investments is critical, as they represent a significant share of the overall EHR implementation budget.

 For example, you have to include training as an item in your EHR implementation budget.
-Training can be expensive, but if you don’t budget for it, you’ll pay more over the long run as practices struggle to keep up with their duties.
-While you can go with lower-cost training for particularly tech-friendly employees, don’t skimp on more intensive training for those who need it.
+Training can be expensive, but if you don’t budget for it, you’ll pay more over the long run as your physicians and staff struggle to keep up with their duties.
+While you can go with lower-cost training for particularly tech-savvy employees, don’t skimp on more intensive training for those who need it.

-In addition, bear in mind that for a little while following an EHR implementation, your physicians will be less productive than they had been in the past.
+In addition, bear in mind that for a short time following an EHR implementation, your physicians will be less productive than they had been in the past.
 Regardless of how you manage things, it’ll take your physicians a while to get back to their former level of productivity.

-To make such projections, many practices assume that each physician will see one fewer patient per day for as much as six months after the EHR implementation.
-Given the extent to which practice productivity varies, it makes sense to prepare a best- and worst-case scenario and calculate the financial impact of each scenario.
+To make such projections, many practices assume that each physician will see one fewer patient per day for as long as six months after the EHR implementation.
+Given the extent to which practice productivity varies, it makes sense to prepare a best- and worst-case scenario, calculating the financial impact of each.